Dessyreqt/alttprandomizer/readme.md

 Try the Bombos Medallion instead.
 It makes lots of fire.
 ##### Need the Hookshot to enter Misery Mire?
 Try using the Pegasus Boots to charge into the block, jumping the gap with the recoil.
+##### I just got the shovel and my flute is now gone!
+Go over to the shovel and press "Y".
+You can also toggle the Mushroom/Powder, Normal/Silver Arrows, and all the bottles in this way.
+##### I beat the Eastern Palace, but Sahasrahla is holding out on me!
+Sahasrahla is expecting the Pendant of Courage (the green one).
+It may be located in a different dungeon (check your map.)
+##### How do I get the Super Bomb for the Great Faerie in the Pyramid?
+You need to collect crystals 5 and 6, which may not be in the Ice Palace and Misery Mire anymore (check your map to see where.)
+##### How do I see which crystals I have?
+Press select on the inventory screen.
+##### This boss just gave me a map/compass!
+Yep, their hearts can be found elsewhere now.
+Good luck!

 # Differences from the normal game
 There are a number of differences from a randomized game to the normal game.
 Here's a short list:
 - The game text is in Japanese _(this obviously isn't different if you are used to playing in Japanese.
 See below for why.)_
-- Chest items, heart pieces, medallions, the Book of Mudora, and items given to you by NPCs are randomized.
+- Chest items, heart pieces, boss hearts, medallions, pendants, crystals, capacity upgrades, the Book of Mudora, and items given to you by NPCs are randomized.
 Note that this doesn't include chests in the various chest games throughout Hyrule.
 - The rupee maximum is now 9999.
 - You can't turn the tree kid to wood.
 This is to prevent being unable to get his item.
 - Escaping the castle at the beginning of the game no longer requires the lamp.
 - In the light world, you don't need the Lamp to see in the dark.
 - In the dark world, the crystals will display on your inventory screen even if you haven't defeated Agahnim.
+- The 70 Arrow and 50 bomb upgrades are now items you can find, along with the 1/2 and (previously unused) 1/4 Magic upgrades.

 Some bugs that wouldn't crop up in normal play have been fixed:
 - If you die in a Dark World dungeon and haven't defeated Agahnim, you will end up in what's known as "fake Dark World."
 This will sometimes cause the Crystal at the end of the dungeon to not spawn, causing a softlock.
 You cannot spawn in "fake Dark World" in randomizer.